-This article will review the six best WordPress translation plugins to consider.
+This article will review the seven best WordPress translation plugins to consider.
 Knowing what to look for in such a plugin will help determine the perfect fit for your projects.

 The WordPress Multilingual plugin (WPML) is one of the oldest and most popular translation plugins.
 More than 50,000 developers use WPML to create multilingual sites, including those of businesses, agencies, and personal blogs.

 WPML provides around 40 languages, and you can add language variants using WPML’s language editor.

 On its management system, users can translate site content like posts, tags, categories, and custom taxonomies.
 It also allows string translation, enabling you to translate WordPress themes and plugins.

 This translation plugin also allows third-party integration for site owners who outsource translations.
 WPML users can also activate professional services from the WordPress dashboard to connect with a translation solution.

 Some of WPML’s collaborators include iCanLocalize and Translate by Humans.
 Once translations are ready for publishing, the service will automatically send them to users’ websites.

 On top of everything, WPML takes into account the SEO aspects of the localized content.

 Site owners can translate URLs, meta descriptions, and plugin information.
 Regarding the last, WPML is fully compatible with WooCommerce and WP Rocket, letting you fully localize product listings, carts, and checkouts.

 WPML is a premium-only WordPress translation plugin.
 Subscriptions start from $39/year.
 For more advanced features, such as automatic translation, string translation, and eCommerce support, opt for the Multilingual CMS plan for $99/year.